Computing exact $D$-optimal designs by mixed integer second-order cone programming: Introduction

-In the previous formula $M^-$ denotes a generalized inverse of $M$, i.e. a matrix satisfying $MM^- M = M$.
-Although the generalized inverse is not unique in general, the definition of $\Phi_{D|K}$ is consistent.
-Indeed the matrix $K^T M^- K$ does not depend on the choice of the generalized inverse $M^-$ if the columns of $K$ are included in the range of $M$, cf. Pukelsheim~\cite{Puk93}.
+In the previous formula $M^-$ denotes a generalized inverse of $M$, that is, a matrix satisfying $MM^- M = M$.
+Although $M^-$ is not unique in general, the definition of $\Phi_{D|K}$ is consistent.
+Indeed, the matrix $K^T M^- K$ does not depend on the choice of the generalized inverse $M^-$ if the columns of $K$ are included in the range of $M$; cf. Pukelsheim~\cite{Puk93}.
+Note that if $k=1$, that is, if the matrix $K=\vec{c}$ is a nonzero vector, then the criterion $\Phi_{D|K}$ is equivalent to the criterion of $\vec{c}$-optimality.